-Eight student startup teams received $6,816 in milestone grants for February.
+Eight student startup teams received $6,816 in milestone grants from the Get Seeded program in for February.
 This includes regular grants and microgrants for this period.
 See below for a list of teams and their product ideas.

 The final event for the regular grants was hosted on Zoom and broadcast on YouTube for the public.
 It included the usual startup pitches and public voting to see who earned grants.